 - Your parts should be clean and free from corrosion before packaging

 - Package clean parts as soon as possible after processing, manufacturing or cleaning

 - Use gloves when handling parts to eliminate corrosion caused by fingerprints.

-In over 35 years, ARMOR has never been contacted regarding an issue with VCI compatibility to non-metallic surfaces such as plastics, rubbers or wood.
-However, since there are so many possible combinations of ingredients, processes and types of these substrates it is impossible to guarantee anything regarding their suitability with ARMOR VCI.
-Other rust prevention methods such as oils, greases and other liquid RPs (rust preventatives) pose a much higher likelihood of reacting with plastics, rubbers and wood.
-However, it is important for each customer to check VCI compatibility themselves with these substances due to the complexity and number of plastics, rubber materials and woods in the marketplace.
+In our more than 40 years in business, ARMOR has never been contacted regarding an issue with VCI compatibility to non-metallic surfaces such as plastics, rubbers or wood.
+However, since there are so many possible combinations of ingredients, processes and types of these substrates it is impossible to guarantee their suitability with ARMOR VCI.
+Without question, rust prevention methods such as oils, greases and other liquid RPs (rust preventatives) have a much higher likelihood of reacting with plastics, rubbers and wood, but ARMOR strongly recommends a check of VCI compatibility with these substances for each application due to the complexity and number of plastics, rubber materials and woods in the marketplace.

 ARMOR can tell you exactly how much VCI is contained in our products to give your products the added insurance they need to remain corrosion free.
 For example, our papers contain a specified and measured amount of VCI additive, as measured in grams/square foot.
 This ability to monitor and control the amount is a testament to our quality and continued improvement.
 If a company cannot specify and consistently meet a given coating weight of VCI on a substrate, one runs the risk of having too little VCI to get the job done.